bgoldfe2/csi-796-deep-learning/README.md

 # Automated Cloud Formation Scripts

-The instances should be created using the automated Cloud Formation script that are provided in the deploy folder.
+The instances should be created using the automated Cloud Formation script provided in the deploy folder.
 This can be uploaded directly into the AWS CloudFormation Management Console or run on a local terminal using the AWS Command Line Interface (CLI).